 It all starts when you call or email to set up your first appointment.
 Our office manager will schedule a time that works for you.
 You will either schedule an intake or a brief, same-day triage appointment.
 It really depends on what's going on for you, and how we can best serve you in addressing your concerns.

 Your first session at the Counseling Center—we call it an Intake—is different from following sessions in that we’ll focus on background questions in order to gain an overview of you and your life.
 You'll complete some paperwork, and your counselor will look to get the bigger picture of where you are and what's going on for you.
 The intake also gives us a chance to match you with the best counselor for you.

 We often book traditional sessions as much as two weeks out.
 We’re just that busy.
 These sessions begin with a 50-minute intake, and should you choose to continue counseling, you'll schedule follow-up sessions.

 For situational issues or concerns that need immediate attention, you can schedule a same-day (20-minute) triage appointment.
 We’ll assess your needs and help you determine next steps.

 If you’re enrolled in at least eight credits, your student fees include payment for four 50-minute sessions per academic year following your initial intake.
 After that, 50-minute sessions are $35, and 30-minute sessions are $18.
 If you’re enrolled in fewer than eight credits, sessions are prorated at one session per two credit hours.

 Do life more enjoyably.
 Learn a broad range of skills to manage stress, overcome depression and anxiety, and improve your relationships with yourself and others.
 We’ll focus on mindfulness, communication skills, and emotional health.

-Call the Counseling Center to set up a screening.
+Call the Counseling Center to set up a meet-and-greet.